Daboss7173/Daboss7173.github.io/README.md

 Lets scratch the surface shall we?

 - MAJOR Performance Enhancements
-- VSync
 - FPS Display
-- Save Encryption
 - Walk Speed Configuration
 - Mailing System
-- Phaser 2.20.0 Port
 - Holliday Events
-- Google Authentication and Autosaves
+- Google Login
+- Multiplayer

 Yep, you heard that right, that's just scratching the surface.
 This version is based off of 1-50-0, which is already one of the most stable and reliable of the Prodigy versions, so you can probably imagine what months of hard work can do to something like that.